iharashuuji/iharashuuji/README.md

 ### 🧪 Chemist | 💻 Software Engineer |

-I am a Chemistry major at Osaka Public University with a passion for solving complex problems through code.
+I am a Chemistry major at Osaka Metropolitan University with a passion for solving complex problems through code.
 I specialize in full-stack development and I'm currently focused on the intersection of AI and Drug Discovery.

 ---